Altera: System on a chip FPGAs

 Beginning in December 2012, the company announced the shipment of its first system on a chip FPGA devices using a fully depleted silicon on insulator (FDSOI) 28 nm chip manufacturing process.
 These are the Cyclone V SoC devices, which have a dual-core ARM architecture Cortex-A9 processor system with FPGA logic on a single chip.
 These devices integrated FPGAs with full hard processor systems based around ARM architecture onto a single device.
-As of 2024, the majority of Altera's FPGA devices are available as an SoC variant with an ARM hard processor system integrated with the FPGA as a single system on a chip.

-These SoCs are targeted for use in wireless communications, industrial, video surveillance, automotive and medical equipment markets.
 With these SoCs devices, users were able to create custom field-programmable SoC variants for power, board space, performance and cost optimization.

+As of 2026, the majority of Altera's FPGA devices are available as an SoC variant with an ARM hard processor system integrated with the FPGA as a single system on a chip.

 Cyclone V SoC, Arria V SoC and Arria 10 SoC product families are system on a chip FPGAs based upon a hard ARM Cortex-A9 dual-core processor system.

 Stratix 10 SoC and Agilex 7 SoC product families are system on a chip FPGAs based upon a hard ARM Cortex-A53 quad-core processor system.

 The Agilex 5 SoC product family are system on a chip FPGAs based upon a hard ARM Cortex-A76/A55 quad-core processor system.

+The Agilex 3 SoC product family are system on a chip FPGAs based upon a hard ARM Cortex-A55 dual-core processor system.